Greetings in Spanish and Other Common Phrases for Daily Life

 Ellos/Ellas/Ustedes se llaman

-Do you want to learn more about introducing yourself in Spanish?
-Watch the following video:
+Do you want to learn more about introducing yourself or others in Spanish?
+Watch the following videos:

 1.4 Goodbyes in Spanish